(Last Updated On: September 8, 2018)

 Excising milia doesn’t do anything to tackle the reasons that the bumps formed in the first place, so while it’s a quick fix, you still need to take better care of your skin to prevent more episodes.

 We’ll look at the different ways to tackle your milia at home a little later on, as well as steps that you can take to prevent any more milia appearing.
 But first, let’s learn a bit more about milia and what causes them.

 Milia are very common.
 When skin doesn’t shed dead cells properly those cells build up and absorb oil, becoming hard bumps.

 Your body produces new skin cells on a continual basis deep within the dermal matrix.
 As they mature skin cells move upward toward the surface.
 These cells begin life as squamous epithelial cells.
 Once mature some of these cells undergo a process called keratinization, which eventually leads to cell death.
 It’s the keratinized 25-30 layers of dead skin cells which make up the outer, protective layer of your skin.

-The ultra fast cell renewal in newborns is why there milia disappears so soon.
+The ultra-fast cell renewal in newborns is why their milia disappear so soon.
 And the older you are, the longer they take to resolve on their own.